view7677/java-interview-questions/pages/Hibernate.md

 #### 712. What is Hibernate framework?

+Hibernate is a popular **Ob**ject **R**elational **M**apping (ORM)
+framework of Java.
+It helps in mapping the Object Oriented Domain model to Relational Database tables.

+Hibernate is a free software distributed under GNU license.
+Hibernate also provides implementation of Java Persistence API (JPA).

+In simple words, it is a framework to retrieve and store data from database tables from Java.

 #### 713. What is an Object Relational Mapping (ORM)?

+**O**bject **R**elational **M**apping (ORM) is a programming technique to
+map data from a relational database to Object oriented domain model.
+This is the core of Hibernate framework.

+In case of Java, most of the software is based on OOPS design.
+But the data stored in Database is based on **R**elation **D**atabase **M**anagement **S**ystem (RDBMS).

+ORM helps in data retrieval in an Object Oriented way from an RDBMS.
+It reduces the effort of developers in writing queries to access and insert data.

 #### 714. What is the purpose of Configuration Interface in Hibernate?

+`Configuration` interface can be implemented in an application to specify the properties and mapping documents for creating a `SessionFactory` in Hibernate.

+By default, a new instance of Configuration uses properties mentioned in `hibernate.properties` file.

+Configuration is mainly an initialization time object that loads the properties in helps in creating `SessionFactory` with these properties.

+In short, `Configuration` interface is used for configuring Hibernate framework in an application.

 #### 715. What is Object Relational Impedance Mismatch?

+**O**bject **R**elational **I**mpedance **M**ismatch (ORIM) is also known as
+paradigm mismatch.
+It means that Object model and Relational model do not work well with each other.

+Relational model or a RDBMS represents data in tabular format like a spreadsheet.
+Object model or OOPS represents the data as an inter-connected graph of objects.

+Mixing these two models leads to various problems.
+The common name for these issues is **O**bject **R**elational **I**mpedance **M**ismatch.

 #### 716. What are the main problems of Object Relational Impedance Mismatch?

+Object model and Relational models (RDBMS) have following problems that are part of Object Relational Impedance Mismatch:
+Granularity: Object model is more granular than Relational model.
+There are more classes in object model than the corresponding tables in relational model.

+**Inheritance**: Object model supports inheritance.
+But Relational model does not have any concept of inheritance.
+Identity: Relational model has just one criteria for sameness of data.
+It is based on primary key.
+In object model like Java we can have equals as well as == for sameness of objects.

+**Associations**: In Object model associations are uni-directional.
+In RDBMS, there is a concept of foreign key for association.
+Also multiplicity of a relationship is hard to judge by looking at object model.

+**Data navigation**: In Object model, you can move from one object to another object for getting data.
+Egg. you can retrieve and Employee object, then go to its department object and then get the employees in the department object.
+In RDBMS, we try to minimize the SQL calls, so we get all the data by using joins.

 #### 717. What are the key characteristics of Hibernate?

+Hibernate has following key characteristics:

+**Object/Relational Mapping (ORM)**: Hibernate provides ORM capabilities to developers.
+So then can write code in Object model for connecting with data in Relational model.

+**JPA Provider**: Hibernate provides an excellent implementation of Java Persistence API (JPA) specification.

+**Idiomatic persistence**: Hibernate provides persistence based on natural Object-oriented idioms with full support for inheritance, polymorphism, association, composition, and the Java collections framework.
+It can work with any data for persistence.

+**High Performance**: Hibernate provides high level of performance supporting features like- lazy initialization, multiple fetching strategies, optimistic locking etc. Hibernate does not need its own database tables or fields.
+It can generate SQL at system initialization to provide better performance at runtime.

+**Scalability**: Hibernate works well in multi server clusters.
+It has built in scalability support.
+It can work well for small projects as well as for large business software.

+**Reliable**: Hibernate very reliable and stable framework.
+This is the reason for its worldwide acceptance and popularity among developer community.

+**Extensible**: Hibernate is quite generic in nature.
+It can be configured and extended as per the use case of application.

 #### 718. Can you tell us about the core interfaces of Hibernate framework?